-The global GaN semiconductor devices market size was exhibited at USD 2.47 billion in 2022 and is projected to surpass around USD 19.3 billion by 2030, poised to grow at a projected CAGR of 29.3% during the forecast period from 2022 to 2030.
+The global GaN semiconductor devices market size was valued at USD 2.67 billion in 2022, and is projected to surpass around USD 26.83 billion by 2032, poised to grow at a projected CAGR of 26% during the forecast period from 2023 to 2032.

 The semiconductor gallium nitride (GaN) has dynamic chemical and electrical features such as high voltage breakdown and saturation velocity.
 As a result, they are appropriate for use in a variety of switching devices Gallium nitride is expected to be a silicon alternative because of its low power consumption and improved temperature tolerance and efficiency.
 As a result, gallium nitride semiconductor devices and their applications in inverters, smart grid systems, electric cars, communication devices, and other areas are becoming increasingly popular.
 Power, automotive, consumer electronics, and military industries are just a few examples.
 Improvements in the semiconductor sector will pave the way for improved gallium nitride.

 The broadband gap quality of the GaN, which leads to its use in new semiconductor devices, is one of the primary drivers fueling the rise in the market for GaN semiconductor devices applications and the rise in their use in consumer electronics and the automotive industries.
 Furthermore, its expanded use in RF power applications has shown a favorable influence on the market's expansion.
 However, its use in applications like CATV and others with frequencies below 3.5GHz is not cost-effective, which may impede its ability to operate.
 However, it is anticipated that rising demand and utilization of these devices in the aerospace, medical, military, and other sectors would further propel the market.